JUYAA-Media/juyaa-co/docs/Governance/subcommittees.md

 ### Member-Initiated Subcommittees
 Subcommittees initiated by members may submit budget proposals to the Board to request funding for specific activities or initiatives.

 Approval of funding is subject to:
 - Availability of funds within the Collective’s budget.
-- Reasonableness of the amount requested.
+- Amount requested.
 - Alignment with the Collective’s strategic goals and policies.

 ### Expense Reimbursement Policy
-No expenses incurred by Member-Initiated Subcommittees will be reimbursed without a Board-approved budget in place.
+- No expenses incurred by Member-Initiated Subcommittees will be reimbursed without a Board-approved budget in place.
-Members are encouraged to seek budget approval prior to incurring any costs to ensure eligibility for reimbursement.
+- Members are encouraged to seek budget approval prior to incurring any costs to ensure eligibility for reimbursement.

----
 ## Mandatory Subcommittees

 The Board will be required to convene the following committees on an annual basis.
 - Budget Committee
 - Governance Committee
 - Compensation Committee
----

 ## Compensation

 - Board-Initiated Subcommittee members will be paid an honoraria based upon Renumeration and Benefits Schedule.